 The selection controls section helps you to format the Power BI slicer selection control.
 This section has two properties:

 - Show Select All: It adds Select All option to the Slicer.

 - Single Select: It restricts the slicer selection to one item at a time.

 Let me toggle the Show Select All option from Off to On.
 Now, you can see Select All under the Country Slicer

 By toggling Single Select option from On to Off, you can enable the slicer to select multiple fields.

-Let me select Australia, Germany, United Kingdom, and United States.
+Let me select Australia, Germany, the United Kingdom, and the United States.